\Lambda-buildings and base change functors: Proof of the first Main Result

 Let $A$ be an apartment containing $S$.
 There exists a translation of $A$ mapping $y$ to $z$ (and so also $S$ to $S''$).
 Each point of $A$ is mapped to another point of $A$ with the distance between both in $\ker e$.
-In the same way as we have defined an isometry from $S$ to $S''$ here, one can define an isometry from $S''$ to $S'$.
-Combining these two isometries forms an isometry $\tau$ from $S$ to $S'$ such that for each point $x$ in $S$ one has that $d(x,\tau(x)) \in \ker e$.
+In the same way as we have defined an isometry from $S$ to $S''$ here, we can define an isometry from $S''$ to $S'$.
+Combining these two isometries yields the desired isometry.

+The last result of this section shows that for already intersecting apartments nothing surprising happens.